magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 :set foldmethod=indent
 :set shiftwidth=1    set the how much spaces the Vim consider as an indent fold.

-##Expression Fold
-:set foldmethod=expr    expression fold allows you to define an expression to match for a fold. if the 'foldexpr' return 0, then the line is not folded.

 ##Syntax Fold
 :set foldmethod=syntax    fold is determined by syntax language highlighting.
 Using a language syntax plugin like vim-polyglot, this will work right out of box.